 German Government securities have a fixed coupon with annual coupon dates.
-Inflation-linked Bobls and Bunds also have a fixed (real) coupon; however, nominal interest amounts and repayments are in this case linked to an inflation index.
+Inflation-linked Bunds also have a fixed (real) coupon; however, nominal interest amounts and repayments are in this case linked to the Harmonised Index of Consumer Prices (HICP) of the euro area.
 Bubills, in contrast, are issued in the form of discount paper.
 All German Government securities are issued in the form of debt register claims without paper certificates.
 Maturities are fixed, and there is no provision for premature redemption by the issuer either by call or drawing lots.

 All German Government securities are eligible for the investment of mutual funds or as life insurance cover funds and are eligible for refinancing at the central bank, pursuant to Article 18.1 of the ESCB/ECB Statute.
-Purchases of tap issues of German Government securities in the primary market (that is to say, purchases of Federal paper that is not issued by auction) are free of charge to the investor because the issuers pay the credit institutions a selling commission.

-Federal bonds, five-year Federal notes, Federal Treasury notes and Treasury discount paper have been issued in Euros since the beginning of stage three of European monetary union on 1 January 1999.
+Federal securities have been issued in Euros since the beginning of stage three of European monetary union on 1 January 1999.